alivarastepour/react/README.md

-this repo consists of my learnings in advanced, intermediate and beginner consepts of reactjs
+this repo consists of my learnings in advanced, intermediate and basic consepts of reactjs